What are survey questions to ask kids?

 Technology survey questions to understand factors influencing your kids

 In today’s world, the internet is a major cause of children being difficult.
-Internet addiction is a major concern throughout the world, and it needs to be addressed by every parent, as it is affecting the well being of the kid mentally as well as physically.
-Such questions can be given to children to understand how the internet, in general, affects them and what is their inclination towards such technology.
+Internet addiction is a major concern throughout the world, and it needs to be addressed by every parent, as it is affecting the well-being of the kid mentally as well as physically.
+Such questions can be given to children to understand how the internet, in general, affects them and what is their inclination toward such technology.

 - Do you own the following?
 Answers: Yes, No.

 - Gaming console

 - Where do you use the internet or any of the above devices?
 Answers: Yes, No

 - At school

 - I don’t use the internet at all